uhray/crud-mongoose/README.md

 }
 ```

+*Options*

-We used to use `findOneAndUpdate`, but decided to do a `find` then update because updates do not use mongoose validators.
+  - `findOneAndUpdate` (Default=`false`) - We used to use `findOneAndUpdate`, but decided to do a `find` then update because updates do not use mongoose validators.
+Unfortunately, this does not allow you to apply MongoDB updates like $push, $pull, etc. So, if you need to use other update methods, you can set this to true.
+Just remember this will not obey the Mongoose validation.

-An example so you can update a user with a `PUT` on `/api/users/<id>`:
+*Example* - An example so you can update a user with a `PUT` on `/api/users/<id>`:

 ```js
 crud.entity('/users/:_id').Update()